shiltemann/CTF-writeups-public/writeup.md

 **Solution**

-when we click on the link we get a QR code image, it decodes to `Iceland`.
-If we refresch we get `Angola`.
+When we click on the link we get a QR code image, it decodes to `Iceland`.
+If we refresh we get `Angola`.
 Ok, let's automate this, hope we get the flag if we try often enough:

 ```python